beeware/rubicon-objc/docs/en/topics/c-functions.md

 Most Objective-C APIs are exposed through Objective-C classes and methods, but some parts are implemented as plain C functions.
-You might also want to want to use a pure C library that provides no Objective-C interface at all.
+You might also want to use a pure C library that provides no Objective-C interface at all.
 Calling C functions is quite different from calling Objective-C methods and requires some additional work, which will be explained in this how-to.